timhuijgen/sockjs-wrap/README.md

     * Using browser and server compatible Event module EventEmitter3

 In order to use the client you will have to compile it with [Browserify.](https://github.com/substack/node-browserify) The examples have a browserified file included.
+Version 1.0.7 now includes a [client-pure-js.js](https://github.com/timhuijgen/sockjs-wrap/tree/master/client-pure-js.js) client file which can be used free of any dependencies except sockjs.

 How to use
 =========